besheraj/milestone4/README.md

 * **AWS S3 Bucket**: Used to load static and media files for the project.

 # Testing:
+UI testing has been done Manually check this link for [details](testing.md)

 # Deployment:
 This site is deployed to heroku and the versioning was done with git and the Repository is hosted on Github.